We relieve you of your travel worries.

 This means you never get lost, you always take the scenic route, you have great views through large windows, and you’re free to sample the local tipple without worrying about driving.

 You do this because we take you to the lesser-known attractions and recommend locally-owned accommodation.
 What’s more, for every ton of carbon we use, we donate £10 to environmental and community projects.

-We provide the timetable; and along the way, you can choose where you want to eat, sleep and which attractions you want to see.
+We provide the timetable; and you can choose where you want to eat and which attractions you pay to see.
 So, if you want to skip a castle and read your book by a mountain view, you can.